Sanremo Music Festival 2016: First evening

+Second evening

 The second evening on 10 February featured the song presentations of the remaining ten acts competing in the Big Artists section.
 The bottom four entries at risk of elimination were revealed in alphabetical order.
 The first two semi-final duels for the artists competing in the Newcomers' section also took place where the two winners of the duels proceeded to the final on the fourth evening.
 In addition to the performances of the competing entries, guest performers included Eros Ramazzotti, Ezio Bosso, Ellie Goulding and Salut Salon.
 Other guests for the show included actress Nicole Kidman, actor and comedian Nino Frassica and chef Antonino Cannavacciuolo.